 A child born with a cleft lip has the same needs as other newborns.
-But meeting these needs can be tricky at times.
+But meeting these needs can be challenging at times.
 As parents of a child with a cleft lip, have patience as you find the best way to care for your baby.
 Some common challenges of caring for a baby with a cleft lip include:

 Feeding.
-Depending on the severity of the cleft lip, your child may have trouble breastfeeding.
+Depending on the severity of the cleft lip, your child may have trouble breastfeeding, feeding, or both.
 This is because to breastfeed, the baby’s lips must seal around the nipple.
 The separation in your baby’s lip can prevent this seal.
 Special nipples and bottles can help make feeding easier.
-Your nurse or lactation specialist will help you figure out what works best for your baby.
+Your nurse, occupational therapist, or lactation specialist will help you figure out what works best for your baby.
 They may also help with feeding issues.
 You won’t be sent home from the hospital until your baby is feeding properly and is gaining weight.

 Speech.
 A speech pathologist may work with your child in the future.
 The speech pathologist will help your child develop proper language and speech skills if needed.

 Appearance.
-The way your child looks may cause others to react insensitively.
-You can help people understand about cleft lip.
-Talk to family and friends about your baby’s cleft lip before you introduce the baby.
+Talk with siblings, other family members, and friends about your baby’s cleft lip before you introduce the baby.
 This helps create sensitivity about your baby’s condition.
-It is especially important to do this before you introduce the baby to his or her siblings.

-You’re probably feeling many emotions right now.
-You may even wonder how you’ll be able to care for your new baby.
+You may wonder how you’ll be able to care for your new baby.
 This is normal.
 Remember that your child’s cleft lip can be repaired.
-And, most importantly, remember that your child needs to be loved, touched, and comforted.
-You should also get support for yourself.
+And, most important, remember that your child needs to be loved, touched, and comforted.
 Support groups are available so you can talk with other parents of children with cleft lips.